-Below are several time management strategies that you should develop.
-Ask yourself if you are adept at each of these skills, and try practicing them as you work through timed practice sets.
+Below are several time management strategies you should develop.
+As you work through timed practice sets, ask yourself whether you’re using each skill consistently.

 1.